martinkooij/MMM-AfterShip/README.md

 For Tracktry: use https://my.tracktry.com/shipments.
 Here you can enter new parcels to be tracked and delete selected parcels from the list again if no longer relevant.
 Tracking number and courier code are mandatory.
 In this webarea you will also find your monthly usage and your API key.

 Works about the same for the AfterShip API.
 Manage you trackings via the website (https://admin.aftership.com/shipments).
 Here you can add and delete shipments.
-The shipments in this list will be eligible for display on the mirror.
+The shipments in this list will shown on the mirror.

 ## Auto Translation
 Many couriers enter checkpoint message in the language of the country of origin.
 The MMM-Parcel module contains a translation feature of these information texts based on the Google Translate API, with a free 500.000 characters per month.